scrapinghub/frontera/docs/source/topics/architecture.rst

 -----------

 Frontier middlewares (4) are specific hooks that sit between the Manager (3) and the Backend (5).
-These middlewares process :class:`Link` and :class:`Page` objects when they pass to and from the Frontier and the Backend.
+These middlewares process :class:`Request <crawlfrontier.core.models.Request>` and :class:`Response <crawlfrontier.core.models.Response>` objects when they pass to and from the Frontier and the Backend.
 They provide a convenient mechanism for extending functionality by plugging custom code.

 For more information see :doc:`frontier-middlewares`.